 While the major texts remain the same as the AP English Language & Composition class, this two-year course places more emphasis on understanding literature and poetry.
 Students continue their study of technique in both fiction and poetry, and then apply many of those strategies to their own writing.
 By the end of the year, students become masters of style and cadence.
-After completing two IB assessments junior year, students will complete two more assessments in their senior year for two college English credits.
+After completing two IB assessments in junior year, students will complete two more assessments in their senior year for two colleges English credits.

 Advanced Placement English Language & Composition (Grade 12)

 After finishing the AP Language course junior year, students will now shift their focus from nonfiction to fiction and poetry.
 Students continue their study of literary techniques, and like the HL class, apply them to their own writing, mastering various styles of writing.
 This course will explore philosophical concepts (everything from moral relativism to existentialism and absurdity) through a variety of literary genres.
 In order to receive an additional college English credit, students will need to take an AP exam in May.